dronedeploy/dronedeploy-apps-gitbook/docs/sdk-beta/introduction.md

-# DroneDeploy App SDK (BETA)
+# DroneDeploy App SDK (beta)

-### Note that this is a BETA and things are subject to change.
+### Note that this is a beta and things are subject to change.

 ## Overview

 Welcome to the DroneDeploy App SDK Beta.

-We are very excited to share what we have been working on and have you try out the latest app development tools from DroneDeploy.
+We are very excited to share with you what we have been working on to help you make the most out of the DroneDeploy Platform.
+By participating in this beta, you will have access to the latest features of the DroneDeploy Platform and also have an impact and influence over the product roadmap.

-The new App SDK introduces three main features:
+The new App SDK introduces three main features in addition to the existing UI platform:

-* [**Datastore**](datastore.md): create custom tables to store data however you want

-* [**Functions**](functions.md): run your server code securely on DroneDeploy.
-Don’t worry about hosting ever again

-* [**Triggers**](triggers.md): take action on DroneDeploy events like “processing complete” and “export complete” and bring automation to your apps

-Combined with the existing UI Kit, you will have full control and resources to build out the most powerful apps and integrations on DroneDeploy.

 ![](overview.png)

+* [**UI**](../getting_started.md): Build a custom user interface

+* [**Functions**](functions.md): Serverless architecture running on the DroneDeploy Platform.
+Write Node.js code to enable backend functionality.

+* [**Datastore**](datastore.md): Create custom data tables with columns and schema.
+Store customer data securely.

+* [**Triggers**](triggers.md): Build DroneDeploy event driven use cases.

+## Usecases

+With these new features, we are unlocking new use cases that were not possible before.
+We list some ideas below, but we cannot wait to see what amazing new ideas you come up with.

 ![](usecases.png)